-Macrocyclic peptides; Peptide drugs; Anti-virals; SARS-CoV-2 Abstract: The ongoing COVID-19 pandemic has had great societal and health consequences.
+The ongoing COVID-19 pandemic has had great societal and health consequences.
 Despite the availability of vaccines, infection rates remain high due to immune evasive Omicron sublineages.
 Broad-spectrum antivirals are needed to safeguard against emerging variants and future pandemics.
-We used mRNA display under a reprogrammed genetic code to find a spiketargeting macrocyclic peptide that inhibits SARS-CoV-2 Wuhan strain infection and pseudoviruses containing spike proteins of SARS-CoV-2 variants or related sarbecoviruses.
-Structural and bioinformatic analyses reveal a conserved binding pocket between the receptor binding domain, N-terminal domain and S2 region, distal to the ACE2 receptor-interaction site.
+We used messenger RNA (mRNA) display under a reprogrammed genetic code to find a spike-targeting macrocyclic peptide that inhibits SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2) Wuhan strain infection and pseudoviruses containing spike proteins of SARS-CoV-2 variants or related sarbecoviruses.
+Structural and bioinformatic analyses reveal a conserved binding pocket between the receptor-binding domain, N-terminal domain, and S2 region, distal to the angiotensin-converting enzyme 2 receptor-interaction site.
 Our data reveal a hitherto unexplored site of vulnerability in sarbecoviruses that peptides and potentially other drug-like molecules can target.